 Being a good cat parent is about more than just meeting your cat's most basic physiological needs.
-You can feed, water, and house your cat and still be fall short of Pet Parent of the Year by a wide margin.
+You can feed, water, and house your cat and still fall short of Pet Parent of the Year by a wide margin.
 To truly excel as a pet owner, you must also make sure to meet your cat's mental needs.
-Don't be fooled, though—keeping a cat mentally stimulated can involve some very physical cat-ivities.
-Here's what you ned to know about keeping your feline friend mentally stimulated and emotionally healthy.
+Don't be fooled, though.
+Mental stimulation for cats can involve some very physical cat-ivities.
+Here's what you need to know about keeping your feline friend mentally stimulated and emotionally healthy.

 Mental stimulation is a vital part of your cat's overall well-being and, honestly, it's not something your cat is going to go without, whether you decide to help make it a thing or not.
 Before you think, "Great, my cat has GOT this.
 I don't need to do anything," know that, when left to their own devices, cats can come up with some less-than-ideal ways to activate their brains.
-A cat that's desperate for mental stimulation will often start acting out and coming up with their own ways to engage their brains—like scratching and destroying furniture and hunting small animals.
+A cat that's desperate for mental stimulation will often start acting out and coming up with her own ways to engage her brain, like scratching and destroying furniture and hunting small animals.